jgre/rdtn/doc/specs/internal/Storage.rst

 Storage
 =======

+:Author: Janico Greifenberg

 Persistent storage is one of the main components of a DTN bundle router.
-RDTN implements its storage using the Ruby ``PStore``, but the ``DBM`` module from the Ruby standard library and even SQLite should be considered as well in the future.
+RDTN implements its storage using the Ruby ``PStore``, but the ``DBM`` module from the Ruby standard library and even SQLite may be considered as well in the future.
 The RDTN ``Storage`` class is implemented as a singleton, so that only one store object exists in an instance of the RDTN daemon.